leancloud/docs-en/views/push-guide.md

 ### Retrieving Installations

-You can retrieve an installation just as [retrieving a normal object](rest.html#retrieving-objects):
+You can retrieve an installation in a similar way to [retrieving a normal object](rest_api.html#retrieving-objects):

 ```sh
 curl -X GET \